maestrano/limesurvey-old/README.md

 </script>
 ```

-Note that

-### Notes
+#### Notes:
-The survey responses are synchronized as Person Notes:
+If a survey contains questions with the codes 'PERSON' and 'ORGANIZATION" stated above, responses are synchronized as Person Notes:
  - tag: the question code
  - value: the answer to the question
  - description: detail of the survey name, question and answer

+### FACCI Customisation
+The page /index.php/facci/create is a custom form mapping a meeting summary as Person activities and notes.